-The executive directors of the company (Dr. Alberto Recordati, Dr. Andrea Recordati and Dr. Fritz Squindo) are also employees of the Company.
-Like other key management personnel, they therefore also receive as part of their employee relationship a total fixed salary and, if the conditions are met, short-term variable remuneration based on an MBO (Management by Objectives) scheme, along with a medium to long-term variable component of remuneration, based on stock option plans.
+The overall remuneration of the executive directors of the Company - as well as the overall remuneration of the other key management personnel - is composed of a total fixed remuneration and, if the conditions are met, of a short term variable remuneration based on an MBO (Management by Objectives) scheme, along with a medium to long-term variable component of remuneration, based on stock option plans.

-Where appropriate, further "on/off" objectives may be set for key management personnel, inclusive of executive directors, in addition to the MBO objectives in relation to projects of strategic importance for the Group.
+Where appropriate, further "on/off" objectives may be assigned to executive directors of the Company and to the other key management personnel, , in addition to the MBO objectives in relation to projects of strategic importance for the Group.